 What they liked: modern, pet-friendly, centrally located, very elegant, fancy-looking, a newer building, very lively, light & airy, good value, very safe environment, social stimulation and emotionally & cognitively enriching activities. very clean and well run and efficient, facilities, neat and tidy with wide hallways, integration of facility with the neighborhood, Head Start program onsite, very clean and in good shape, staff is excellent, made preview and move-in process seamless, feels like a safe environment, “wellness” services available, staff very friendly and helpful, staff … communicate well with family, move-in team awesome, staff always well-groomed and considerate, staff interacts with residents & know them by name, make residents feel special, staff work well with residents and their doctors, courteous, good-sized apartments, apartment layout good with plenty of storage, rooms well designed, spacious 2 bedroom apartments, one bedroom apartment with full kitchen, apartment has large patio overlooks a lovely garden, huge deck, relaxing water feature, MAX Station is across the street, several restaurants [nearby], [onsite] food is scrumptious, food is fine, wide choice of food, wait staff is nice, no assigned seating, meal ticket plan makes good sense, three dining areas to choose from [including] 2 cafeteria-style, order off a menu or [select] the daily special, 2 or 3 buses to go to all different kinds of places, [onsite] movies, Bingo, arts and crafts, wood shop, “meet your neighbor” evenings, swimming pool, gym, in-house bank, salon (open to public), offer transportation to appointments within limited radius, assisted living packages, separate rooms for family parties and special meals

-What they didn't like: food, not much choice [on menu], very expensive, lack of transparency of costs, not enough parking, high cost, huge complex, [onsite] restaurants too far apart, have to cross street to get to some of facilities, sketchy neighborhood, near MAX station, facility nice inside but a lot of high-rises around it, could use more art activities and guest speakers, bad parking, need more staff, [inconsistent] communication between staff, most of time care is good but you have to keep after them, lag-time between residents’ requests for help and staff response, understaffed
+What they didn't like: food, not much choice [on menu], very expensive, lack of transparency of costs, not enough parking, high cost, huge complex, [onsite] restaurants too far apart, have to cross street to get to some of the facilities, sketchy neighborhood, near MAX station, facility nice inside but a lot of high-rises around it, could use more art activities and guest speakers, bad parking, need more staff, [inconsistent] communication between staff, most of time care is good but you have to keep after them, lag-time between residents' requests for help and staff response, understaffed

 Brookdale Park Place Tigard | Portland, Oregon 97223